JoshiPrabin/JoshiPrabin/README.md

 ## Hi there 👋
-I'm Prabin Joshi, a Computer Engineering Student and a Cybersecurity Enthusiast.
+I'm Prabin Joshi, a Computer Engineer and a Cybersecurity Enthusiast.

 <!--
 **JoshiPrabin/JoshiPrabin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.